imoneoi/RSP_JAX/README.md

 # Recursive Skip-Step Planning (RSP)

-This repository is the official implementation of Recursive Skip-step Planning in JAX, from the paper entitled "Are Expressive Models Truly Necessary for Offline RL?
+This repository is the official implementation of Recursive Skip-step Planning in JAX, attached with the paper entitled "Are Expressive Models Truly Necessary for Offline RL?
 ".

 ## Getting Started